zegelin/cassandra-exporter/README.md

 `{keyspace="system_schema",operation="range_read"}`  | 75
 `{keyspace="system_schema",operation="read"}`        | 618

 ### Global Labels

 The exporter does attach global labels to the exported metrics.
-At this time these cannot be disabled without recompiling the agent.
+These may be configured with the `--global-labels` CLI option.

 These labels are: